 This program is based on the positive experience of Swiss Red Cross on implementation of home care system and participatory community work in a number of countries (Bulgaria, Belarus, Bosnia-Herzegovina, Moldova, and Kyrgyzstan), which shows that the combination of the two components is very important if we are interested to achieve long-term changes.

 At the first stage of the program, the main beneficiaries are lonely elderly or old people living alone, people with chronic illnesses and disabilities.
-There will be overall 200 beneficiaries and at least 10 initiative community groups from two regions.
+There are overall around 100 beneficiaries and at least 10 initiative community groups from each region.
+In 2021, 500 people in total receive ths ervice in all 3 regions.

-Criteria of the selection of the beneficiaries, as well as the list of potential beneficiaries will be presented after the initial Baseline survey in Lori and Shirak Marzes.
+Criteria of the selection of the beneficiaries, as well as the list of potential beneficiaries will be presented after the initial Baseline survey in the regions.